yumauri/gotenberg-js-client/README.md

 # Gotenberg JS/TS client

-A simple JS/TS client for interacting with a [Gotenberg](https://thecodingmachine.github.io/gotenberg/) API.
+A simple JS/TS client for interacting with a [Gotenberg](https://thecodingmachine.github.io/gotenberg/) API.<br>
+[Gotenberg](https://thecodingmachine.github.io/gotenberg/) is a Docker-powered stateless API for converting HTML, Markdown and Office documents to PDF.

+- HTML and Markdown conversions using Google Chrome headless
+- Office conversions (.txt, .rtf, .docx, .doc, .odt, .pptx, .ppt, .odp and so on) using [unoconv](https://github.com/dagwieers/unoconv)
+- Assets: send your header, footer, images, fonts, stylesheets and so on for converting your HTML and Markdown to beaufitul PDFs!
+- Easily interact with the API using our [Go](https://github.com/thecodingmachine/gotenberg-go-client) and [PHP](https://github.com/thecodingmachine/gotenberg-php-client) libraries (and now - JavaScript too ;)

 ## Install